hydro-informatics/hydro-informatics.github.io/get-started/vm.md

 1. Go to *Applications* and type *Terminal* in the search box, or
 1. Open the *File* browser (*Applications* > *Files* - the filing container symbol), navigate to the folder where you want to run *Terminal*, right-click in the free space, and left-click on *Open in Terminal*.

 *Terminal* runs many powerful native Linux (UNIX) commands, which is the most robust way to install and execute features.
 There are a couple of tutorials for learning to use *Terminal* and one of the most comprehensive is provided on the *Linux Ubuntu* website (Ubuntu is based on Debian Linux).
-It is highly recommended to go through the [tutorial provided by the Ubuntu community](https://ubuntu.com/tutorials/command-line-for-beginners) (*estimated duration: 51 minutes*), for better understanding some contents of this ebook.
+It is highly recommended to go through the [tutorial provided by the Ubuntu community](https://ubuntu.com/tutorials/command-line-for-beginners) (*estimated duration: 51 minutes*), for better understanding some contents of this eBook.
 In particular, memorize the commands `cd` (change directory), `su`/`sudo` (superuser), `ls` (listen) and `mkdir` (make directory).

 (user-rights)=
-### Setup user rights
+## User Rights
 When installing software later, it is good practice to install it for your user account and not for `root`.
 Such system-relevant actions require *superuser* (`su`) rights.
 However, your default user name is not on the so-called *su-doers* list, which is essentially a file where all user accounts are listed that are authorized to use `sudo` in front of any command.
 So add your user account to the *su-doers* list by opening *Terminal* and typing:

 ```